 Situated just eight miles north of the Colorado State Line, Cheyenne is home to the F.E.
 Warren Air Force Base.
 In addition to the state government offices, Cheyenne is home to a significant government-employed population.
 It is also home to what is billed as the largest event in the state, Frontier Days.
 This wild-west rodeo, concert, and carnival happens every July, and it is very popular for tourists and residents alike.
 Some other attractions in Cheyenne include the state capitol building, the state museum, and the governor's mansion.

 Interstate 25 mostly bypasses Cheyenne to the west, avoiding the city center and the smelly oil refinery that makes the view of Cheyenne from Interstate 80 somewhat nauseating.
 The original U.S. 87 goes into the city, providing a direct connection via the business loop to most Cheyenne attractions.
-For every suburban-sprawl shopping center and store imaginable, take Yellowstone Road (Wyo.
-219) north just past the Business Loop 25 intersection, and make a right on Dell Range Road.
+For every suburban-sprawl shopping center and store imaginable, take Wyoming 219/Yellowstone Road north just past the Business Loop 25 intersection, and make a right on Dell Range Road.

 Continuing north of Cheyenne, Interstate 25 leaves U.S. 85 off, and then it enters Platte County and Chugwater.
-According to legend, Indians stampeded buffalo over nearby cliffs.
+U.S. 87 continues to follow Interstate 25 into Platte County, and the two routes will remain merged until near Glenrock.
+Back returning to Chugwater, according to legend, Indians stampeded buffalo over nearby cliffs.
 When the animals fell into the water below, a "chug" sound was heard.
 This is one of many explanations for the unusual name "Chugwater."
-There is not much else to Chugwater, so it's best to continue onto Wheatland.
+There is not much else to Chugwater except for a soda shop, so it's best to continue onward to Wheatland.

 At Wheatland, you can take the business loop into the town.
 Wheatland is an agricultural town, and it received its name from the many wheat fields that surround the town.
 Wheat would not grow in Platte County if not for the irrigation system made possible by the Carey Act of 1894.
 This act allowed for the development of ditches, canals, and reservoirs to expedite water storage and delivery.